pablobernabeu/Data-is-present/README.md

 ## Enhanced presentation of open data using reproducible reports and dashboards

 This open scholarship project offers free workshops and coding meet-ups (hackathons) to learn and practise data presentation in the UK.
 It was made possible by a [fellowship of the Software Sustainability Institute](https://www.software.ac.uk/programmes-and-events/fellowship-programme) awarded to [Pablo Bernabeu](https://www.software.ac.uk/about/fellows/pablo-bernabeu).
+Below, a background on open data and software is provided, before a description of the activities.

-### Open data
+#### Open data

 Original data has become a [public good in many research fields](https://www.nature.com/articles/d41586-019-01506-x), thanks to cultural and technological advances.
 On the internet, we can find innumerable data sets from sources such as scientific journals and repositories (e.g., [OSF](https://osf.io)), local and national governments (e.g., [London](https://data.london.gov.uk/), UK [[1](https://www.ukdataservice.ac.uk/), [2](https://data.gov.uk/)]), non-governmental organisations (e.g., [data.world](https://data.world/datasets/ngo)), etc. Academics and non-academic researchers (scientists, governments, NGOs) nowadays share a lot of their data under citation-based licences (e.g., [Creative Commons](https://creativecommons.org/), the UK [Open Government Licence](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/1/), etc.).
 This allows any analysts to access these raw data, create any (additional) visualisations and analyses they like, and share these.

-### Open source software
+#### Open software

-Programs such as [R](https://www.r-project.org/about.html) and [Python](https://www.python.org/) offer free, powerful resources for data processing, visualisation and analysis.
+Open-source programs such as [R](https://www.r-project.org/about.html) and [Python](https://www.python.org/) offer free, powerful resources for data processing, visualisation and analysis.
 Experience in these programs is highly valued in data-intensive disciplines.

 Centred on reproducible reports and dashboards, this project delivers training and practice sessions throughout 2020 and into the first quarter of 2021.
 The training is useful on its own, and also paves the way to the practice sessions.
 All activities are available across the UK.